Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Introduction

 \section{Introduction}

 Fast Radio Bursts (FRBs) are luminous ($\sim10^{44}$~erg~s$^{-1}$), millisecond-duration radio transients of extragalactic origin \citep{2007Lorimer,2013Thornton}.
 Despite the rapidly growing sample---with more than 5000 events reported to date---their physical origin remains an open question.
-The all-sky event rate of FRBs, estimated to be $\sim10^{3}$~day$^{-1}$ \citep{Amiri_2021}, implies a volumetric occurrence comparable to or exceeding that of several classes of stellar end-of-life explosions.
+The all-sky event rate of FRBs, estimated to be $\sim10^{3}$~day$^{-1}$ \citep{Amiri_2021}, is comparable to or higher than that of several classes of stellar end-of-life explosions.
 This suggests that most FRB sources are capable of repeating activity, even though only a small fraction have been observed to do so \citep{Ravi2019NatAs,2023chime,2025ApJBeniamini}.
-Recent observational advances, particularly from the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{2018chimeintro}, have significantly improved the localization capabilities for FRBs.
-In addition to arcsecond-level localizations for a subset of sources, CHIME provides pixelized probability localization maps that encode the full, and often highly non-Gaussian, positional uncertainty of each burst \citep{2024updatingchimefrbcatalogfast,chime2ndcatalog}.
-These developments enable more sophisticated counterpart searches beyond traditional methods based on simplified positional uncertainties.
+Recent observational progress, led by the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{2018chimeintro}, has drastically expanded the FRB population.
+In particular, the second CHIME/FRB Catalog \citep{chime2ndcatalog} provides a sample of more than 4000 FRBs, making it well suited for statistical studies.
+Although CHIME features relatively coarse single-event localizations compared to interferometric arrays, it delivers comprehensive pixelized probability maps that fully describe positional uncertainties, making these data ideally suited for population-scale association frameworks.

 A growing body of evidence suggests that at least a fraction of FRBs originate from magnetars \citep{ZhangB_2020,ZhangB_2024,xd2021,Platts2019}.
-The repeating source FRB~121102, located in a low-metallicity star-forming dwarf galaxy, points to a young and highly active progenitor \citep{2017Beloborodov}.
-More directly, an FRB-like burst was detected from the Galactic magnetar SGR~1935+2154, accompanied by a coincident X-ray flare \citep{CHIME2020nature,2020Natur.587...59B}, demonstrating that magnetars can produce coherent radio bursts with properties analogous to extragalactic FRBs.
+The repeating source FRB~121102, located in a low-metallicity star-forming dwarf galaxy, points to a young and highly active progenitor \citep{Scholz2016,2017Beloborodov,Marcote2017,Tendulkar2017}.
+More directly, an FRB-like burst was detected from the Galactic magnetar SGR~1935+2154, accompanied by a coincident X-ray flare detected by high-energy observatories \citep{CHIME2020nature,2020Natur.587...59B,LickNatAs,RidnaiaNA}, demonstrating that magnetars can produce coherent radio bursts with properties analogous to extragalactic FRBs.
 Population studies further show that FRBs preferentially occur in star-forming galaxies, consistent with progenitors linked to recent stellar evolution \citep{Liye2020ApJ,Bochenek_2021,2022Bhandari,2023Gordon,2024ApJBhardwaj}.
-These results, together with the inferred FRB event rate, suggest that young magnetars formed in energetic transients constitute a dominant channel for FRB production.
+These results support the idea that young magnetars formed in energetic transients may be a main channel for FRB production.